Why Accessibility Matters in Web Development

 4. It is good for web development.

-Following accessibility best practices can improve the quality, usability, and maintainability of your websites.
-It can also boost your SEO (search engine optimization) and performance.
-The easiest way is to build with accessibility in mind.
+Accessibility best practices are central to why accessibility matters beyond compliance - they improve the quality, usability, and maintainability of your websites.
+Following them can also boost your SEO (search engine optimisation) and performance.
+The easiest way is to build with accessibility in mind from the start.
 However, there is still plenty that can be done to an existing website.
-Building with accessibility in mind is a good practice.

 How can you make your websites accessible?

 Making websites accessible is not a one-time task or a checklist item.
-It is an ongoing process that involves planning, designing, developing, testing, and maintaining your websites with accessibility in mind, if it's something you want to do right.
+It's an ongoing process - planning, designing, developing, testing, and maintaining with accessibility always in mind.
+That's what doing it right looks like.

-WCAG 2.0 provides a set of recommendations for making web content more accessible to people with disabilities.
-It covers four main principles, known asĀ POUR.
+WCAG 2.2 provides a set of recommendations for making web content more accessible to people with disabilities.
+It covers four main principles, known as POUR.
 They are:

 - Perceivable: Web content must be presented in ways that users can perceive it through their senses.